What do participants in the YSP: Exploring the Sciences program do each day?

 Can I do a payment plan?

 Yes.
-We accept payment plans in two installments.
-A minimum of a $250 deposit needs to be made ASAP for the first installment.
-Full payment is due no later than June 3, 2016 in order to guarantee your child's spot in the program of choice.
+We accept payment plans in installments.
+A minimum of a $250 deposit needs to be made ASAP in order to secure your child's spot.
+Full payment is due no later than June 5, 2017 in order to guarantee your child's spot in the program of choice.
 We will send an email to update you on the status of processed payments as well.
 Alternative payment plans may be discussed and agreed upon.

 Is there financial assistance available for YSP: Exploring the Sciences participants?